mui/toolpad/examples/qr-generator/README.md

 ## What's inside

-This app demonstrates the following capabilities of Toolpad:
+This app demonstrates the following capabilities of Toolpad Studio:

 1. Using a custom function that takes parameters.
 2. Importing an external npm package.